NaikHarshal/image_converter/README.md

 # image_converter
-The tool to convert images to RGB, Grayscale &amp; Threashold (Black and White) variants.
+This is a tool to convert images to RGB, Grayscale &amp; Threashold (Black and White) variants.

 Please check if Output folder have write access.